infi-coder/infibench-redirect/index.markdown

           <div>
             <img src="static/images/all_results.png">
           </div>
-          <p>Each blue point corresponds to one open-source model, with error bars for those smaller than 30B parameters.
-Proprietary models are plotted as lines with uncertainty ranges.</p>
+          <p>Each point corresponds to an open-source model, with error bars for those smaller than 30B.
+Each dotted segment corresponds to an MoE model.
+Proprietary models shown as lines with uncertainty ranges.</p>
         </div>
       </div>
     </div>